Lindydancer/faceup/README.md

 The Faceup markup language is designed to be human-readable and minimalistic.

-The two special characters `«` and `»` are used to indicate the start and end of a section containing a specific face.
-The start marker contains information about the face.
-A number of faces have a shorthand notation, e.g. `«U:abc»` means that the text "abc" is underlined.
-Other faces are expressed with their full name, e.g.
+The two special characters `«` and `»` marks the start and end of a range of a face.
-`«:my-face:abc»`.

-If more than one face is present at the same location, faceup represents this as nested marks, where the foremost face is the inner one, in the faceup representation.
+### Compact format for special faces

+The compact format `«<LETTER>:text»` is used for a number of common faces.
+For example, `«U:abc»` means that the text `abc` is underlined.

+See `faceup-face-short-alist` for the known faces and the corresponding letter.

+### Full format

+The format `«:<NAME OF FACE>:text»` is used use to encode other faces.

+For example `«:my-special-face:abc»` meanst that `abc` has the face `my-special-face`.

+### Anonymous faces

+An "anonymous face" is when the `face` property contains a property list (plist) on the form `(:key value)`.
+This is represented using a variant of the full format: `«:(:key value):text»`.

+For example, `«:(:background "red"):abc»` represent the text `abc` with a red background.

+### Multiple properties

+In case a text contains more than one face property, they are represented using nested sections.

+For example:

+* `«B:abc«U:def»»` represent the text `abcdef` that is both *bold* and *underlined*.
-For example, if the text `abcDEFghi` is in *warning* face and the `DEF` substring is *underlined*, this is represented as `«W:abc«U:DEF»ghi»`.
+* `«W:abc«U:def»ghi»` represent the text `abcdefghi` where the entire text is in *warning* face and `def` is *underlined*.

-In case the use of faces do not nest, the ranges will be split when represented in Faceup.
-Concretely, consider the string `abcdefghi` where `abcdef` are bold and `defghi` underlined.
-In case it will be represented in Faceup as `«B:abc«U:def»»«U:ghi»`
+In case two faces partially overlap, the ranges will be split when represented in Faceup.
+For example:

+* `«B:abc«U:def»»«U:ghi»` represent the text `abcdefghi` where `abcdef` is bold and `defghi` is underlined.

+### Escaping start and end markers

-Any occurrence of the start or end markers in the original text will be "escaped" using the start marker in the `faceup` representation.
+Any occurrence of the start or end markers in the original text will be escaped using the start marker in the Faceup representation.
 In other words, the sequences `««` and `«»` represent a start and end marker, respectively.

-### Limitations
+### Other properties

-Faceup only supports the `face` attribute.
-(Some font-lock packages set other attributes like `help-echo`.)

-Faceup supports only named faces.
-It does not support face properties where colors or attributes are used directly.
+In addition to representing the `face` property (or, more correctly, the value of `faceup-default-property`) other properties can be encoded.
+The variable `faceup-properties` contains a list of properties to track.
+If a property behaves like the `face` property, it is encoded as described above, with the addition of the property name placed in parentheses, for example:
+`«(my-face)U:abd»`.

+The variable `faceup-face-like-properties` contains a list of properties considered face-like.

+Properties that are not considered face-like are always encoded using the full format and the don't nest.
+For example:
+`«(my-fibonacci-property):(1 1 2 3 5 8):abd»`.

+Examples of properties that could be tracked are:

+* `font-lock-face` -- an alias to `face` when `font-lock-mode` is enabled.
+* `syntax-table` -- used by a custom `syntax-propertize` to override the default syntax table.
+* `help-echo` -- provides tooltip text displayed when the mouse is held over a text.

 ## Reference section